josmar-crwdstffng/angular/docs/TRIAGE_AND_LABELS.md

 By default, all issues are considered bugs.
 Bug reports require only a priority label.

 If the issue is a feature request, apply the "feature" label.
 Use your judgement to determine whether the feature request is reasonable.
-If it's clear that the issue requests something infeasible, close the issue with a comment explaining why.
+If it is clear that the issue requests something infeasible, close the issue with a comment explaining why.

 If the issue is an RFC or discussion, apply the "discussion" label.
 Use your judgement to determine whether this discussion belongs on GitHub.
 Discussions here should pertain to the technical implementation details of Angular.
-Redirect requests for debugging help or advice to a more appropriate channel unless they're capturing a legitimate bug.
+Redirect requests for debugging help or advice to a more appropriate channel unless they are capturing a legitimate bug.

 ### Step 3: Set a Priority